getflourish/Sketch-Color-Contrast-Analyser/Readme.md

 A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG.
 The test may pass AAA, AA or fail the test because of a lack of contrast.
 This might help you design accessible content.

+Note: This plugin works with solid text and fill colors.
+Transparency is not supported yet.

 ![Screenshot](https://dl.dropboxusercontent.com/u/974773/_keepalive/Sketch-Color-Contrast.png)

 ### AA requirements